vermaaatul07/Chatbot_for_Personalized_Learning/README.md

 3. **Watch Recommended Videos:**

-   - The chatbot provides a list of relevant YouTube videos.
+   - The chatbot provides a couple of relevant YouTube videos.
    - Respond "yes" to receive the links.

 4. **Take a Quiz:**